qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

    please add it also to the substitutions.txt file in the source folder.

-.. |dataDefined| image:: /static/common/mIconDataDefine.png
+.. |dataDefine| image:: /static/common/mIconDataDefine.png
    :width: 1.5em
-.. |signPlus| image:: /static/common/symbologyAdd.png
+.. |symbologyAdd| image:: /static/common/symbologyAdd.png
    :width: 1.5em